About hurricane Katrina (2005)

 article started with a very accurate prediction of the events which occurred

-during Katrina's devastation of the city.
+during Katrina's devastation of the city one year later.
 The author was in error in their

 estimate of the number of deaths.
 But many other points raised in this prefix to